nanotaboada/hackerrank-code-challenges/README.md

 ## Terms

-All trademarks, registered trademarks, service marks, product names, company names or logos are property of their respective owners and are used for educational purposes only.
+All trademarks, registered trademarks, service marks, product names, company names, or logos mentioned on this repository are the property of their respective owners.
+All usage of such terms herein is for identification purposes only and constitutes neither an endorsement nor a recommendation of those items.
+Furthermore, the use of such terms is intended to be for educational and informational purposes only.